 As part of my series on family member employment, I have been engaged in many conversations with FS spouses/partners.
 It quickly became obvious to me that an important first step toward improving the employment situation is to take a closer look at the information we currently have on working family members.
 That information is summarized in this article, accompanied by important (and often overlooked) resources for spouses/partners who are seeking employment both at post and in the US.
-Most of the information comes from the Family Liaison Office (FLO).
+Most of the information comes from the Global Community Liaison Office (GCLO).
 When possible, I include an Internet link.

 What Do We (Not) Know about Family Member Employment?